puppetlabs/vmfloaty/README.md

 source $(floaty completion --shell zsh)
 ```

-## vmpooler API
+## VMPooler API

-This cli tool uses the [vmpooler API](https://github.com/puppetlabs/vmpooler/blob/master/API.md).
+This cli tool uses the [VMPooler API](https://github.com/puppetlabs/vmpooler/blob/master/API.md).

 ## Using the Pooler class

-vmfloaty providers a `Pooler` class that gives users the ability to make requests to vmpooler without having to write their own requests.
-It also provides an `Auth` class for managing vmpooler tokens within your application.
+vmfloaty providers a `Pooler` class that gives users the ability to make requests to VMPooler without having to write their own requests.
+It also provides an `Auth` class for managing VMPooler tokens within your application.

 ### Example Projects